 - The maximum voltage drop is preset to 3%, which is required for safety relevant devices.
 For less important loads you can also set it to 10%, but we recommend to start with the 3% setting and only change it if the required wire sizes become excessive.
 If you want to, you can also set a custom value.

 - The next setting is the temperature rating of the conductor's insulation.
 In the US, this should be printed on the conductor's insulation.
 In other parts of the world, this is unfortunately not always required.
-In this case, we recommend that you leave the setting to the 60° Celsius setting to be on the safe side.
+In this case, we recommend that you leave the setting at the 60° Celsius (140°F) setting to be on the safe side.
 Note, however, that cables with a 60° Celsius rating on the insulation are not allowed to be installed in engine compartments!

 - Now we select the number of current-carrying conductors that are bundled together, for example in the same cable trunk or wiring harness and whether or not the conductor is installed in an engine compartment.
 Note that you have to check the engine compartment box even if only a small section of the cable run leads through the engine room.
 Note also that the AC grounding conductor (green or green and yellow) and any bonding conductors (the same color) are not normally current-carrying and so do not count in the bundling calculation.